ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 ```

-And plot the rOpenSci collaboration network of blog post authors.
+And plot the rOpenSci collaboration network of blog post authors from 2014 to June 2024.

 ``` r